gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Critical Error from DTLS {#eengine}

-DTLS 1.3 MAY inform local SCTP endpoint about errors.
+DTLS Protection Operator MAY inform local SCTP endpoint about errors.
 When an Error in the DTLS 1.3 compromises the protection mechanism, the protection operator may stop processing data altogether, thus the local SCTP endpoint will not be able to send or receive any chunk for the specified Association.
-This will cause the Association to be closed by legacy timer-based mechanism.
+This will cause the SCTP Association to be closed by legacy timer-based mechanism.
 Since the Association protection is compromised no further data will be sent and the remote peer will also experience timeout on the Association.

 ## Non-critical Error in the Protection {#non-critical-errors}

-A non-critical error in DTLS 1.3 means that the Protection Operator is capable of recovering without the need of the whole Association to be restarted.
+A non-critical error in DTLS Protection Operator means that the Protection Operator is capable of recovering without the need of the whole SCTP Association to be restarted.

 From SCTP perspective, a non-critical error will be perceived as a temporary problem in the transport and will be handled